-AA.5.1 Under Article 11.7 of the Constitution, the NEC shall cause an appeal hearing to be chaired by an Independent Chairman and may appoint such a Chairman whoneed not be a member of the Party.
+AA.5.1 Under Article 11.7 of the Constitution, the NEC shall cause an appeal hearing to be chaired by an Independent Chairman and may appoint such a Chairman who need not be a member of the Party.
 No person who sat on a Disciplinary Panel at first instance may be a member of the appeal panel for the matter at hand.

-AA.5.2 An appeal against the findings of a Disciplinary Panelmust be lodged in writing with the General Secretary within fourteen days of receipt of the written findings.
+AA.5.2 An appeal against the findings of a Disciplinary Panel must be lodged in writing with the General Secretary within fourteen days of receipt of the written findings.
 An appeal may only be lodged by a respondent where a complaint has been upheld.
 The appeal must state the grounds for the appeal, which may be against the findings or the penalty imposed or both.
-The appellant shall send a fee of £500 towards the costs of holding an appeal hearing, which shall be refunded in full in the event that the appeal is successful.
+The appellant shall send a fee of £500 towards the costs of holding an appeal hearing.

 AA.5.3 The Appeals Chairman shall appoint two voting members of the NEC (who may not be members of the original Disciplinary Panel) as an Appeals Panel (hereinafter referred to as "the Appeal Panel").
-If eligible members of the NEC are unavailable, the Appeals Chairman shall, with the advice and assistance of the General Secretary and The Party Director, appoint other Party members onto the Appeal Panel as necessary.
+If eligible members of the NEC are unavailable, the

+Appeals Chairman shall, with the advice and assistance of the General Secretary, appoint other Party members onto the Appeal Panel as necessary.

+AA.5.3.1 If an appellant wishes to withdraw their appeal, they may do so by writing to the General Secretary.
+In such circumstances, the fee shall only be returned if the Party has not yet incurred any costs relating to the appeal.

 AA.5.4 The Appeal Panel shall examine the evidence submitted to the Disciplinary Panel, its findings and the notice of appeal and any representations made to it by either the complainant or the Appellant and thereafter may:

-- a) Dismiss the appeal; - b) Allow the appeal in whole or in part;

-AA.5.5 Upon dismissing the appeal the Appeal Panel may:

-- a) Increase the penalty imposed; or - b) Substitute another penalty for that originally imposed; or - c) Confirm the penalty imposed; and - d) Make an order that the member forfeit his deposit by way of costs

-AA.5.6 Upon allowing the appeal in part the Appeal Panel may:

-- a) Notwithstanding the appeal being allowed, confirm the penalty as appropriate and proportional; or - b) Reduce the penalty imposed; and - c) Make an order that the Appellant forfeit such amount of his deposit as is deemed appropriate in all the circumstances
+- a) Dismiss the appeal; - b) Allow the appeal in whole or in part; - AA.5.5 Upon dismissing the appeal the Appeal Panel may: - a) Increase the penalty imposed; or - b) Substitute another penalty for that originally imposed; or - c) Confirm the penalty imposed; and - d) Make an order that the member forfeit his fee by way of costs - AA.5.6 Upon allowing the appeal in part the Appeal Panel may: - a) Notwithstanding the appeal being allowed, confirm the penalty as appropriate and proportional; or - b) Reduce the penalty imposed; and - c) Make an order that the Appellant forfeit such amount of his fee as is deemed appropriate in all the circumstances

-AA.5.7 Upon allowing the Appeal in whole The Appeal Panel:

-- a) Shall remit the penalty forthwith; - b) May order that the Appellant forfeit his deposit in whole or in part if it considers that the Appellant brought the proceedings upon himself by his conduct in whole or in part.
+- AA.5.7 Upon allowing the Appeal in whole The Appeal Panel: - a) Shall remit the penalty forthwith; - b) May order that the Appellant forfeit his fee in whole or in part if it considers that the Appellant brought the proceedings upon himself by his conduct in whole or in part.